microsoft/pai/pai-management/doc/how-to-write-pai-configuration.md

   clusterid: pai-example
   nvidia-drivers-version: 384.111
   docker-verison: 17.06.2

-  # HDFS, zookeeper data path on your cluster machine.
   data-path: "/datastorage"

-  # the docker registry to store docker images that contain system services like frameworklauncher, hadoop, etc.
   docker-registry-info:

-    # If public, please fill it the same as your username
     docker-namespace: your_registry_namespace

-    # E.g., gcr.io.
-If public，fill docker_registry_domain with word "public"
-    # docker_registry_domain: public
     docker-registry-domain: your_registry_domain
     # If the docker registry doesn't require authentication, please leave docker_username and docker_password empty
     docker-username: your_registry_username